Hola amigos! I am Spanish, born near Barcelona (Kingdom of Spain).

 2 – Learning at a good level (reading and writing) at least 4 out of the 6 official United Nations languages (Arabic, Chinese, English, French, Russian, Spanish), and to have a fair spoken knowledge of the other two.

 3 – To spend a minimum of 20 years net of his life on the road.

 4 – To sleep at least one night in every one of the 193 countries registered in the United Nations.

 5 – To spend at least a whole year in a great region of our planet, for instance South America, India and the Far East, Central Africa, etc., getting to know in depth the cultures of the people living there.

 6 – To cross the following four continents overland, without taking planes, as a real traveler, only using trains, buses and boats.
-For instance Europe, from Ekaterinburg (in the Ural Mountains) to Portugal, Asia from Turkey to Vietnam, America from Alaska to Tierra de Fuego, Africa from Oran to Swaziland.
-If crossing the Pacific Ocean in cargo boat or sailing boat, still better.
+For instance Europe, from Ekaterinburg (in the Ural Mountains) to Portugal, Asia from Turkey to Vietnam, America from Alaska to Tierra de Fuego, Africa from Oran to Swaziland, and Oceania from Perth to Cairns (in Australia).

 7 – To visit a minimum of 100 inhabited islands in Oceania.